cbodtorf/nstrct.me/CONTRIBUTING.md

-# Contributing to reduced.to 👋👋👋
+# Contributing to nstrct.me 👋👋👋

 Want to contribute to this project?
 We ❤️ it!